As an Amazon Associate we earn from qualifying purchases.

-Roasted artichokes are a special treat around our house.
-Artichokes can be intimidating with their spines and inedible parts, and for the longest time, we avoided them.
+Roasted artichokes are a special treat around my house.
+Artichokes can be intimidating with their spines and inedible parts, and for the longest time, I avoided them.
 While they are a little tricky to prepare, with some simple instructions they can be turned into a delicious and sophisticated appetizer.

 What is a Roasted Artichoke?